vurdalaque/qt_chooser/README.md

 ## qt_chooser

 Simple tool that provides fast switch between Qt's versions.
 Designed for Windows 10.
+Also, added process monitor (configured in config file), and PostgreSQL manager.
+// todo: add more specific documentation

 ### Compiling and running
 Build tested on MSVC2017, and Qt 5.11.3